mslawsky/time-optimization-v2/README.md

-# Activity-Goal Alignment: The Core of Time Optimization
+# Time Optimization V.2 - Activity - Goal Alignment ⏱️

-## Purpose
+## Purpose ❔

 The fundamental purpose of tracking activities is to ensure alignment between daily actions and intended goals.
 This alignment becomes complex when considering that goals operate on different time horizons: